“Our operators can’t take a work break. They are monitoring critical operations.”

 “Unless you’re a smoker” (chimes in a second participant, followed by a lot of head nodding).

-Why is it that smokers always find time to take breaks, yet the rest of us think we can’t?
+So, why is it that smokers always find time to take a work break, yet the rest of us think we can’t?
 Sure these people are in critical operations.
 But if smokers are able to pull away from their stations, I’m guessing that others can too.
 But for many reasons are hesitant to do so.

 Risk of errors and accidents increase as time at task increases without a break.
 One study compared taking breaks every 2, 4, or 6 hours during a 12-hour shift.
-After working 6 hours without a break, risks were 50% greater than when participants took a break every 2 hours.
+After working 6 hours without a recovery break, risks were 50% greater than when participants took a break every 2 hours.

 One study found that decision-making process becomes less effective approaching break time and improves back to normal after the break.

 The research is clear – sitting too long is bad for our health.
 The more you sit, the greater your risk for heart disease, diabetes, weight gain, and death from all causes.
 Research suggests breaking up prolonged sitting reduces postprandial glucose (that’s how high your blood sugar goes up after a mean) and insulin responses.
 And all it took was a two-minute movement break every 20 minutes!

 Breaks also prevent repetitive strain injuries to our eyes, wrists, neck, and back.
 Remember that call center study mentioned above?
 Nearly 75% percent of those working at stand-capable workstations experienced decreased body discomfort.

 Our Energy Level Runs in Cycles

 We experience 90-minute cycles of alertness throughout the day flowing from high to low and back to high.
 Our lowest period during the daytime is between the afternoon hours of 1-3 p.m.
-Taking a 5-15 minute break every 90 minutes or so can reduce fatigue, improve productivity, and reduce risk of errors or accidents.
+Taking a 5-15 minute recovery break every 90 minutes or so can reduce fatigue, improve productivity, and reduce risk of errors or accidents.
 Breaks are especially important when work is demanding or monotonous.
 Read another of my blogs about what to do on breaks here.

-Tell me about your experiences about breaks where you work ([email protected]).
+Tell me about your experiences about recovery breaks where you work ([email protected]).
 I love incorporating these stories into my corporate and company presentations.
 Do you take breaks during the work day?
 Does your company encourage or discourage taking breaks?
 Are those that take breaks considered to be “slackers”?
 Send me your ideas of how we can change both personal beliefs about breaks and corporate policies.